Azure/ARO-RP/docs/az-aro-python-development.md

   `az aro` module.

-The upstream `az aro` command module is distributed with `az` and is automaticallypresent in the Azure cloud shell.
+The upstream `az aro` command module is distributed with `az` and is automatically present in the Azure cloud shell.
 Development/maintenance of this module within the Azure CLI is handled the same as any other first-party Azure CLI module.
 You can read more about how command modules are authored and maintained [here](https://github.com/Azure/azure-cli/tree/dev/doc/authoring_command_modules).